 As the martinis mingle with mutual loathing, both couples find themselves staring into the abyss.

+The film is at once terrifying, hilarious and shattering.
+It is also exhausting in that it takes such a grip on the viewer’s senses.
 Because of its free use of four-letter words, this film did much to break the old restrictive code of American film production and bring new freedom to American moviemakers.

 The film won five Oscars in 1967, including a second Best Actress award for Elizabeth Taylor and Best Supporting Actress for Sandy Dennis.